LEANNA MAE .ORG

 Why I was atheist:

 • I’m a science and logic person.
-I’ve never been very spiritual.
 I believe in what I can see and analyze.
+Religion seemed made-up to me.
+It wasn’t something I saw any evidence of.
+I thought people used religion to comfort themselves or to follow something “spiritual”.

 • Their focus on sin and threats of eternal torture if I didn’t join their club did not make me want to join their club.
 Telling me I will go to hell and burn for eternity if I don’t believe what they believe made me want nothing to do with them.
 The lake of fire is not exactly a good cover photo for a ‘Come to Jesus’ brochure.
-Seriously, people.
 You can’t threaten someone into the Christian faith.
-Not authentic faith, anyway.
+Looking back, I don’t remember anyone telling me they were Christian because of their love for Jesus or what He did for them or how they wanted to follow Him.
+I remember people telling me things like “but you’ll go to hell” if you don’t go to church.
+That is really not a good starting point for someone who does not understand heaven and hell, eternity, salvation, or who Jesus is.

-• It’s rude to tell people they are sinners.
-Christians accept the sinful nature as part of their faith’s way to describe bad actions.
+• Christians accept the sinful nature as part of their faith’s way to describe bad actions.
 To non-Christians, telling someone they are a sinner sends the message that they are a bad person.
 Why would I want to join the faith system of someone who thinks I’m a bad person?
 One thing I like to tell people who want to evangelize is this: Don’t preach sin at people who don’t know who the savior is.
-Share who God is and the message of his love before you go condemning people for their failures.
-Maybe try explaining sin and forgiveness, redemption, grace?
-You know, throw some of the good news in there instead of Condemnation 101 and nothing else.
+Start with sharing who Jesus is and that he died for our sins so that we can be saved.
+Once you share more about who Jesus is, then get into teaching what sin is.

 • Ghosts were a reason I didn’t believe heaven and hell could exist.
 Christians said people went to heaven or hell, no other options.
 Yet I saw ghosts from the time I was very young.
 I actually stopped seeing them after becoming Christian.
 Still, I had seen ghosts before my eyes.
 So, the Christian idea of afterlife couldn’t be true.
 There had to be people trapped here.
 There had to be a thin veil between this world and the afterlife.
 Perhaps, that was a silly stumbling block of my youth.
 Nevertheless, that was a big reason for me to remain an unbeliever when I started questioning Christianity.